steph-xue/PrimaryCareClinic/README.md

 <br>

 ## Features
+- Users can:
-- Starting and loading the application
+    - Start and load the application
-    - Load existing clinic data from file upon launching the application
+        - Load existing clinic data from a saved file
-    - Start a new clinic file if no data is loaded
+        - Start a new clinic file
-    - Quit confirmation prompt reminds users to save clinic data before exiting
     - Rename the clinic
-    - Rename the clinic to customize the header/title of the application
-- Patient Record Management
+    - Manage patient records
+        - View all patient records
+            - Displayed in a list view sorted alphabetically by last name then first name
+            - Double click a patient from the list to view their full profile
-    - Add new patient records with the following details:
+        - Add a new patient record with the following details:
             - First name
             - Last name
             - Date of birth (DOB)
             - Age
             - Personal Health Number (PHN)
+            - Allergies (can add and remove multiple)
+            - Medications (can add and remove multiple)
+            - Medical conditions (can add and remove multiple)
+        - View a specific patient profile
+            - Can view and edit details including:
+                - First name
+                - Last name
+                - Date of birth (DOB)
+                - Age
+                - Personal Health Number (PHN)
                 - Allergies (can add and remove)
                 - Medications (can add and remove)
                 - Medical conditions (can add and remove)

-➕ Patient Record Management
-Add new patient records with the following details:

-First name

-Last name

-Date of birth (DOB) — age is automatically calculated

-Personal Health Number (PHN)

-Allergies (can add multiple)

-Medications (can add multiple)

-Medical conditions (can add multiple)

-📃 Viewing Patient Records
-Display all patients in the clinic in a list view

-Sorted alphabetically by last name, then first name

-Select a patient from the list to view their full profile

-📝 Patient Profile Management
-Edit patient information:

-Update name

-Update DOB (age is recalculated)

-Update PHN

-Add or remove allergies

-Add or remove medications

-Add or remove medical conditions

-Remove a patient record entirely from the clinic

-📄 Clinical Notes Management
-Add new clinical notes for a selected patient:
+            - Can view and manage clinical notes
+                - All past clinical notes for the patient are displayed in reverse chronological order (most recent first)
+                - Can add a new clinical note:

-Visit title (reason for visit)
+                    - Visit title (reason for visit)
+                    - Healthcare provider name

-Visit details (note body)
+                    - Visit details (note body)

-Healthcare provider name

-Date of visit (automatically assigned as the current date)
+                    - Date of visit (automatically assigned as the current date)

-View clinical history:

-Displays all past notes for the patient

-Ordered in reverse chronological order (most recent first)

-Edit existing clinical notes:
+                - Can edit existing clinical notes:

-Update visit title
+                    - Update visit title

-Edit visit details
+                    - Edit visit details

-Change healthcare provider name
+                    - Change healthcare provider name

-Remove a clinical note from a patient’s record
+                    - Remove a clinical note from a patient’s record
+            - Can remove a patient record entirely from the clinic

 ## User Stories
 - As a user, I want to be able to create and add a name for the clinic